Fish Tank Setup Guide for Beginners

 Add Fish Properly

 Once the tank is cycled, add fish slowly instead of filling the tank all at once.
-Overstocking early causes avoidable problems.
+The filter bacteria need time to adjust to the extra waste each new fish adds.

 Go Slow